UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Discussion

 \paragraph{Need for Pro-Research Data Sharing Policies.} As generative AI, particularly LLMs, becomes more ubiquitous, organizations that create valuable data for language proficiency assessment, such as publishers, educational institutions, and media outlets, are growing more cautious about how their resources are used.
 A major concern is the risk of data being used to train proprietary generative models, especially when such models are only accessible via commercial APIs that require transferring evaluation corpora to external servers.
 An example is the TCFLE-8 corpus \cite{wilkens-etal-2023-tcfle} containing CEFR-labeled essays hosted by France Education International.
 Researchers seeking access to this dataset must explicitly specify that the resource will not be processed through commercial APIs to prevent potential data harvesting.
-To address these concerns, we believe the community needs to agree on a unified pro-research data sharing policy with clear usage guidelines for academic, non-commercial studies that require analysis of protected data with generative AI models without training on them.
+To address these concerns, we believe \textit{the community needs to agree on a unified pro-research data sharing policy with clear usage guidelines} for academic, non-commercial studies that require analysis of protected data with generative AI models without training on them.

-\paragraph{Linguistic Features and Fine-tuning Still Matter.} While recent advances in LLMs keep transforming NLP research, our multidimensional experiments in Section~\ref{sec:results} reaffirm the continued value of linguistic features for traditional ML classifiers and fine-tuning pretrained models in language proficiency assessment.
+\paragraph{Linguistic Features and Fine-tuning Still Matter.} While recent advances in LLMs keep transforming NLP research, \textit{our multilingual and multidimensional experiments in Section~\ref{sec:results} reaffirm the continued value of linguistic features for traditional ML classifiers and fine-tuning pre-trained models} in language proficiency assessment.
 We observe common patterns where higher distribution and instance count lead to better results using these two setups (see performances on Spanish, English, and German subsets in Table~\ref{tab:main_results_grouped}) over prompting with CEFR descriptors.
-Moreover, using linguistic features in language proficiency assessment allows deeper analysis of language interactions with variables such as complexity.
-For a more detailed discussion, Appendix~\ref{app:language_specific_analysis} provides language-specific analyses across model predictions and possible factors influencing performance, including potential effects of scale, and language exposure from multilingual models.
+Moreover, using linguistic features in language proficiency assessment allows deeper analysis of language interactions with variables such as complexity, as seen in Appendix~\ref{app:language_specific_analysis}.
+Given these insights, we encourage further efforts in the expansion of existing but low-resource language datasets with CEFR labels, as well as the exploration of features to better model morphologically-rich languages (e.g., Estonian and Portuguese).
+Together, these recommendations bridge current observed model failures to practical approaches in improving multilingual CEFR proficiency assessment.